LTayrone/LTayrone/README.md

 - 🌱 I’m currently learning **Operations Research and Data Science, using Python and C++**

-- 👨‍💻 All of my projects are available at [https://ltayrone.github.io/lucastayrone/](MY CV and Portfolio)
+- 👨‍💻 All of my projects are available at [My CV and Portifolio](https://ltayrone.github.io/lucastayrone/)

 - 💬 Ask me about **Data Science, Combinatorial Optimisation and Mathematical Modelling**

 - 📫 How to reach me **lucas.tayrone@hotmail.com**

-- 📄 Know about my experiences [https://ltayrone.github.io/lucastayrone/](MY CV and Portfolio)
+- 📄 Know about my experiences [https://ltayrone.github.io/lucastayrone/](https://ltayrone.github.io/lucastayrone/)

 - ⚡ Fun fact **I'm mad about coffee!**